dieterich-lab/rp-bp/docs/installation.md

 re-install the `rpbp` package (*e.g* after upgrade or changing versions of Pystan).
 Note that the use of `--install-option` currently disables all use of wheels.

+** Note: `install-option` seems to leak across lines...
+Until further testing is done, use of the `--force-recompile` flag is not recommended.

 Pinned version of selected dependencies are installed with the `pbio` package via the `requirements.txt` file for reproducible installation.